Based on the book ONE BOY’S DAY, A Specimen Record of Behavior

 Krannert Center for the Performing Arts: Producing Partner/Presenter

-A re-discovered 1951 sociological study titled One Boy’s Day is the focus of Mikel Rouse’s most ambitious performance to date, a 13-hour durational music, media and participatory installation that will premiere at the Krannert Center for the Performing Arts on the campus of the University of Illinois at Urbana-Champaign in Spring 2020.
+A re-discovered 1951 sociological study titled One Boy’s Day is the focus of Mikel Rouse’s most ambitious performance to date, a 13-hour durational music, media and participatory installation that will premiere at the Krannert Center for the Performing Arts on the campus of the University of Illinois at Urbana-Champaign in Fall 2020.